 Sasha and Svetlana in 'Heated Rivarly.'

-Crave Canada
+Crave

 In the book, Ilya tells Shane that he used to sleep with his Russian coach’s son, Sasha, but he’s not an actual character.
-In the show, Ilya not only tells Shane about him, but we actually meet Sasha when Ilya goes back to Russia for the summer.
+In the show, Ilya not only tells Shane about him, but we also meet Sasha when Ilya goes back to Russia for the summer.

-While Svetlana’s backstory — being the daughter of a former hockey star and a knowledgeable fan herself — is present in the book and show, in the novel, she and Ilya have a friends with benefits situation, but weren’t childhood friends like they are in the show.
+While Svetlana’s backstory — being the daughter of a former hockey star and a knowledgeable fan herself — is present in the book and show, in the novel, she and Ilya have a friends-with-benefits situation, but weren’t childhood friends like they are in the show.
 The series also shows Svetlana with Ilya and Sasha in Russia, but these scenes are absent from the source material.

 Shane and Scott brawling